bendaggers/gemini-fe/README.md

 # Gemini Front End

+**Gemini** is a capstone project made by Ben Michael Oracion.
+It's main purpose is to record, monitor, analyze stock trading transaction.

+In the future, **Gemini** will be capable to display real-time stock prices, candle stick analysis and technical indicators.

 ## Features

-Transactions - record all stock transactions
+Transactions - Record all stock transactions

-Portfolio - summary of portfolio.
+Portfolio - Summary of all Stock Position.

-Screener - real time stock price update.
+Screener - Real-time stock price update, technical indicators and candle stick analysis.

 ## Pending Items

 - Clickable Individual Transaction through modal
 - Fix notification body font style and color.
+- Create a back end API Endpoint for Transaction that accepts arguments
+- Create new HTTP Service for the 'single' transaction

 ## Future Features

 - Change Bootstrap Theme Colors
 - Log in for existing users
+- Back end to be published in DigitalOcean

 ## Completed Items